mrwolf81/Huge-LED-clock/README.md

  Huge LED clock using Arduino

-This is an old project that took quite a long time to figure out and build. it is running two barebone Atmega328 chips with the Arduino bootloader it makes use of Stanley Seow's project in the below link and Pauls 4 digit 7 segment shift register design
+This is an old project that took quite a long time to figure out and build. it is running a barebone Atmega328 chip with the Arduino bootloader it makes use of Stanley Seow's project in the below link and Pauls 4 digit 7 segment shift register design

 http://arduino-for-beginners.blogspot.com/2010/12/digital-clock-with-7-segments-led-and.html